bgord623/Practicum1/README.md

 **Description of data**

-CSV files used from 'The Lahman Baseball Database 1871-2021’, downloaded from the seanlahman.com archive.
+CSV files were from 'The Lahman Baseball Database 1871-2021’, and downloaded from the seanlahman.com archive.
 For this project, I used the batting, salaries, fielding, and players files.

 **Scoring metrics**